rmcar17/piqtree/docs/api/model/SubstitutionModel.md

 # SubstitutionModel

-Enums for available DNA and amino acid models.
+Enums for available DNA (including Lie Markov Models) and amino acid models.
 Strings may be used instead of the enums.

+::: piqtree.model.StandardDnaModel
+    options:
+        show_if_no_docstring: true

+::: piqtree.model.LieModel
+    options:
+        show_if_no_docstring: true

-::: piqtree.model.DnaModel
+::: piqtree.model.LieModelInstance
     options:
         show_if_no_docstring: true